jkillisch/teachIRT/README.md

 (4) Functions to plot measures of statistical information.
 These functions begin with an inf_plot\_ followed by the model name.

-The model names are rasch, 2pl, 3pl, pcm, gpcm, and grm.
+The model names are rasch, 2pl, 3pl, pcm, gpcm, grm, and tirt.

 ## Demonstration